-The chairman presents the result of the evaluation at a board meeting - and the result of the evaluation is discussed.
+The Chairman presents the result of the evaluation at a board meeting - and the result of the evaluation is discussed.

-In October 2014, the three board committees evaluated their performance for 2014.
-The evaluations were conducted as an open dialogue among the members of the Committees.
-An evaluation form was used to guide the members of the Committees in their preparation and to make sure that all relevant issues were touched upon in connection with the evaluations.
+In October and November 2017, the three board committees evaluated their performance for 2017.
+The evaluations were conducted as an open dialogue among the members of the committees and facilitated internally by the chairmen.
+An evaluation form was made available to guide the members of the committees in their preparation and to make sure that all relevant issues were touched upon in connection with the evaluations.

-The same procedure was used when the Board of Directors conducted their evaluation in November 2014.
+The same procedure was used when the Board of Directors conducted its evaluation in November 2017.
 The evaluations did not result in any significant changes.